 Hosmer Lake is accessible from the south.
 Fly fishing only, barbless hooks required.
 Catch and release for all species.
 Opportunities for large rainbow, cutthroat and brook trout are excellent.

 LAKE BILLY CHINOOK: bull, brown and rainbow trout, kokanee, smallmouth bass

-Fishing has been good lately, especially for kokanee.
-Opportunities for bull trout are expected to be good this year.
+Fishing has been good to fair for kokanee with the best fishing on the Metolius arm.
+Recent sampling indicates the kokanee are averaging just under 11 inches.
+Bull trout fishing was fair and bass fishing has been picking up.
 Anglers are reminded there are small numbers of spring Chinook and summer steelhead in Lake Billy Chinook as part of the reintroduction effort.
 Please release these fish unharmed.